MissyM/TorreTechnicalTest/README.md

 # TorreTechnicalTest

-The front-end of this app is in React.js
+The front-end of this app is built using React.js.

+The server is built using Firebase Functions with Express.js and Node.
+It consist of two functions that allow the front-end to access the Torre API, that otherwise is not accessible because of the CORS policy.

+The link to the front-end is: https://torretechnicaltest.web.app/.
+The link to the back-end is: https://us-central1-torretechnicaltest.cloudfunctions.net/bios/.

+What I did was two thigs: Reprioritize the Genome in Figma, and implemented the Reputation bar so the redundant signaler icon is removed.

 ### Redesign the Genome